morphgnt/tischendorf/text/parsed/README.txt

 - Up to ten fields (at least eight):
   - Book (corresponds to the filename, which is the Online Bible standard)
   - Chapter:Verse.word-within-verse
-  - The text (in TLG BETA encoding)
+  - The text
   - The morphological tag
   - The Strong's number
-  - The lemma in TLG BETA encoding, and in two versions:
+  - The lemma in two versions:
     - The first version, which corresponds to The NEW Strong's Complete Dictionary of Bible Words.
     - Followed by an "exclamation mark" ("!")